HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

   - Notice that the "Save admin credentials" checkbox is available, clicking the check box will save the "admin principal".
   - Sometimes the "Test Connection" button may fail (usually related to AWS issues), but if you previously ran the "Configure name resolution & certificate to Active Directory" steps *on all nodes*, you can proceed.

 - As part of the security wizard, Ambari will also create krb5.conf files on all cluster hosts.
-Since we are doing one way trust with AD, we need to update the krb5.conf template to include the AD domain entry
+Since we are doing one way trust with AD, we need to update the krb5.conf template to include the AD domain entry show below
-  - Scroll down to 'Advanced krb5-conf template' and scroll down to bottom of the text box.
-Then paste the entry for the Active Dirctory
 ```
 LAB.HORTONWORKS.NET = {
 kdc = ad01.lab.hortonworks.net
 admin_server = ad01.lab.hortonworks.net
 default_domain = lab.hortonworks.net
 ```

+  - Scroll down to 'Advanced krb5-conf template' and scroll down to bottom of the text box.
+Then paste the entry for the Active Dirctory

     ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-kerberos-KDC-wizard-2-krb.png)
 - Now click Next on all the following screens to proceed with all the default values